Rothera/bpm/README.md

     [lots of base64 stuff]
     -----END PRIVATE KEY-----

-The Makefile expects it to be available from `../secret` (relative to the project directory), but you can edit it if you like.
+The Makefile expects it to be available in the root of the project directory, but you can edit it if you like.
 The only thing that matters is that you **NEVER** expose it and **NEVER** lose it.
 Update security depends on it.

 You'll need some tools: